Table of Contents

 Introduction

 Creating Prometheus exporters can be complicated, but it doesn’t have to be.
-In this article, we will learn the basics of Prometheus and we will walk you through two step-by-step guides showing implementations of exporters based on Python.
-The first guide is about third-party exporters that expose metrics in a standalone way regarding the application they monitor.
+In this article, we will learn the basics of Prometheus and walk you through two step-by-step guides showing implementations of exporters based on Python.
+The first guide concerns third-party exporters that expose metrics in a standalone way regarding the application they monitor.
 The second covers exporters that expose built-in application metrics.
 Let’s begin!

 Key Takeaways

-3. After metrics are collected and stored, Prometheus offers various visualization options.
-While the Expression Browser is a basic option, more advanced users often turn to tools like Grafana for visualization.
+- After metrics are collected and stored, Prometheus offers various visualization options.
+While the Expression Browser is a primary option, more advanced users often use tools like Grafana.
 Custom-made visualization systems querying Prometheus's API are also possible.

-4. When an application natively exposes key metrics, it can act as a Prometheus client.
+- When an application natively exposes vital metrics, it can act as a Prometheus client.
 However, integrating an exporter into an existing application should be done carefully to avoid regressions.

 Quick Overview of Prometheus Concepts

-Prometheus is a leading monitoring tool for time series metrics that has been applying original concepts since its introduction in 2012.
-Specifically, Prometheus’s pull approach of data collection, along with its exporters and flexible visualization help it stand out against other popular monitoring tools like Graphite and InfluxDB.
+Prometheus is a leading monitoring tool for time series metrics that has applied original concepts since its introduction in 2012.
+Specifically, Prometheus’s pull approach to data collection, exporters, and flexible visualization help it stand out against other widespread monitoring tools like Graphite and InfluxDB.

-The pull approach of data collection consists of having the server component (Prometheus server) periodically retrieve metrics from client components.
-This pulling is commonly referred to as “scrape” in the Prometheus world.
+The pull approach to data collection involves having the server component (Prometheus server) periodically retrieve metrics from client components.
+This pulling is commonly called “scraping” in the Prometheus world.
 Through scraping, the client components are only responsible for producing metrics and making them available for scraping.

-Tools like Graphique, InfluxDB, and many others, use a push approach where the client component has to produce metrics and push them to the server component.
-Therefore, the client determines when to push the data regardless of whether the server needs it or whether it is ready to collect it.
+Tools like Graphique, InfluxDB, and many others use a push approach.
+The client component produces metrics and pushes them to the server component.
+Therefore, the client determines when to push the data regardless of whether the server needs it or is ready to collect it.

-The Prometheus pull approach is innovative because by requiring the server -- not the client -- to scrape, it collects metrics only when the server is up and running and when the data is ready.
-This approach requires that each client component enables a specific capability called Prometheus Exporter.
+The Prometheus pull approach is innovative because it requires the server—not the client—to scrape.
+This approach collects metrics only when the server is up and running and when the data is ready.
+This approach requires that each client component enable a specific capability called Prometheus Exporter.

 Prometheus exporters